Fact Sheet Growing Youth Apprenticeship in Greater DC

 Youth apprenticeships offer a meaningful link between high school and the workforce, with benefits for students, employers, educators, and the economy as a whole.
 In June 2020, the Urban Institute Youth Apprenticeship Intermediary Project convened a group of educators and policymakers from across the Greater Washington, DC, region to share their experiences and recommendations on how to structure apprenticeship programs; how to overcome challenges; and best practices for engaging parents, students, and employers.
 This fact sheet elevates key lessons from the DC region peer-learning exchange, demonstrating how educators can work to grow youth apprenticeship in the DC region.

-Tags Employment Workforce development School-based partnerships and services Job training Youth employment and training Beyond high school: education and training Washington, DC, research initiative Apprenticeships Youth development
+Tags Employment Employment and education School-based partnerships and services Job training Youth employment and training Beyond high school: Education and training Children and youth Greater DC

 Cities Washington-Arlington-Alexandria, DC-VA-MD-WV